Aftab700/Writeups/CTF/ctfs/The_Hacker101_CTF.md

 - php code injection in `Add comment`
 - to auth bypass remove auth from admin.auth.inc
 - to access the injected php code visit `?page=http://localhost/index`

+## Postbook

+- edit other users post
+- make other user's post private and access private post of other users
+- delete other user's post id is md5
+- session cookie id is md5 of 3 change to 2
+- session cookie id is md5 of 3 change to 1
+- brute force post id 945 give flag
+- while creating the post change the id in post data to create post as other user